 In Windows 7, show file name extensions on the Organize, Folder and Search Options, View tab.
 This makes it easier for you to see the files you are copying.

 You can also choose the option to Show hidden files and folders, although its not necessary since we are in the hidden folders.

 Paste the following line into the address bar to jump to C:\Users\username\Application Data\Microsoft\Outlook

-In this folder you'll have the NK2 (autocomplete nickname file, Outlook 2007), SRS (send and receive settings), XML (navigation pane and account configuration), outlprnt (printer configuration) and OTM (VBA project files).
+In this folder you'll have the NK2 (autocomplete nickname file, Outlook 2007), or autocomplete stream files (Outlook 2013/2016), SRS (send and receive settings), XML (navigation pane and account configuration), outlprnt (printer configuration) and OTM (VBA project files).

 If you are using macros, you'll need to move the VBA file.
-If you are using Outlook 2007, you may want to copy the NK2 to the new computer so you have your autocomplete list.
+You may want to copy the NK2 or autocomplete stream file to the new computer so you have your autocomplete list.
+(Either will need to be renamed to replace the file your new profile creates.)
 The SRS and XML files corrupt easily and I don't recommend moving them.

 Ribbon customizations (.officeUI files) are stored in C:\Users\username\AppData\Local\Microsoft\Office (%localappdata%\Microsoft\Office).
 You can export your customizations from the application or copy the officeUI files from this folder.